tekumara/dragonfly-demo/README.md

 The python redis client uses a connection pool which can handle disconnects and won't error.

-When a new pod starts in an existing cluster it be a replica and do a full sync.
+When a new pod starts in an existing cluster it be a replica and do a full sync to reach the [stable sync state](https://github.com/dragonflydb/dragonfly/issues/1132).
 A full sync takes ~10 sec for a db with 1 key.

 ## Resources

-The operator watches the `dragonfly-sample` CRD which manages:
+The operator watches the `dragonfly-sample` [dragonfly CRD](https://github.com/dragonflydb/dragonfly-operator/blob/main/api/v1alpha1/dragonfly_types.go) which manages:

 - 2 pods, one master, one replica
 - A service pointing at the master